The Adirondack Mountains, New York

 Hotel 7:30 am

-Finally, a tour in the Adirondack Mountains!
-This region in northern New York is part of the largest State Park in the nation, and the High Peaks region, the site of two Winter Olympics, is where we will concentrate our trip.
+The Adirondack region in northern New York is part of the largest State Park in the nation, and the High Peaks region, the site of two Winter Olympics, is where we will concentrate our trip.
 Rounded mountains, babbling brooks, narrow chasms and inviting lakes all beckon as we explore the only mountains in the eastern U.S. that aren’t geologically Appalachian.
 These mountains are continuing to be uplifted, perhaps by a hotspot in the earth’s crust, and although they were partially glacially carved, the mountains are rugged, steep and nearly impenetrable.
+It should be noted that although the mileage on this tour is not as high as other challenging tours, the terrain is very rugged with rocky, technical paths, slopes requiring hand holds, ladders and slippery rocks, so travel is slow.
+This makes the rewarding views and sense of accomplishment that much sweeter.

 The area is steeped in history, from the hunting escapades of the native american tribes of Iroquois and Algonquin, to the names of the first explorers like Henry Van Hoevenberg, Old Man Phelps and Verplanck Colvin, to the architecture and furnishings of the Great Camps and the rustic lodges that still take visitors today, to the centers for summer and winter recreation that have been luring visitors for many decades.
 Be sure to ask your guides for more information about the Great Camps, backcountry lodges, backpacking in the area, the 1932 and 1980 Olympics, the Adirondack chair and much, much more!

 We start our Adirondack Mountains Hiking tour with an assembly on Day 1 in Albany and from there we shuttle to Indian Lake and our first walk to Snowy Mountain.
 This should not be considered a warm up hike, and this short trail will give you a taste of the rugged, steep trails to come, and of the reward of spectacular scenery from the mountain tops.
 (6.4 miles) We will continue on to Long Lake, named after the 14 mile lake it sits upon, for our two night stay at the historic Adirondack Hotel.